eldridgerdev/jobBoard/README.md

 - [ ] Fix API keys, they shouldn't have to be NEXT_PUBLIC anymore because they are server components
 - [ ] MUI might have issues with latest React, consider replacing or finding and fixing issue with peer dependencys
+- [ ] MUI docs mention SSR flicker, look into this as it first renders the wrong theme

 # Project Setup